 5. Clean Stainless Steel

 Stainless steel can be tricky and frustrating to clean, not to mention stainless steel cleaners are pretty pricey and some don't even work.
-A simple mixture of dish soap and water can clean your stainless steel appliances, just make sure to wipe with the grain.
+A simple mixture of dish soap and water can clean your stainless steel appliances, just make sure to wipe with the grain using a soft cloth.

 6. Shine Jewelry